facebook/react-native/docs/Basics-Layout.md

 You will normally use a combination of `flexDirection`, `alignItems`, and `justifyContent` to achieve the right layout.

 > Flexbox works the same way in React Native as it does in CSS on the web, with a few exceptions.
-The most notable one: the defaults are different, with `flexDirection`  defaulting to `column` instead of `row`, and `alignItems` defaulting to `stretch` instead of `flex-start`.
+The defaults are different, with `flexDirection` defaulting to `column` instead of `row`, and `alignItems` defaulting to `stretch` instead of `flex-start`, and the `flex` parameter only supports a single number.

 #### Flex Direction